kubernetes/website/content/en/blog/_posts/2021-04-21-Graceful-Node-Shutdown-Beta.md

 **Authors:** David Porter (Google), Murnal Patel (Red Hat), and Tim Bannister (The Scale Factory)

-Graceful node shutdown, beta in 1.21, enables kubelet to gracefully evict pods during a machine shutdown.
+Graceful node shutdown, beta in 1.21, enables kubelet to gracefully evict pods during a node shutdown.

 Kubernetes is a distributed system and as such we need to be prepared for inevitable failures — nodes will fail, containers might crash or be restarted, and - ideally - your workloads will be able to withstand these catastrophic events.